-A study of English-language novels written throughout the Twentieth Century, focusing on genres, themes, and stylistic concerns particular to the Twentieth Century Novel.
+A study of novels written throughout the Twentieth Century, focusing on genres, themes, and stylistic concerns particular to the period.
 Authors who might be included are Samuel Beckett, James Joyce, Virginia Woolf, Lawrence Durrell, Zora Neale Hurston, Margaret Atwood, and Joyce Carol Oates.